bmaltais/ComfyUI-Olm-DragCrop/README.md

 ## Version History

+- **1.1.1** Added crop data output, and a helper node to extract INT values from JSON data.
 - **1.1** Refactor/rewrite the code for maintainability and more modular structure.
 Various small improvements.
 - **1.0.1.1**
   - Chain original mouse event handlers to maintain subgraph header button functionality in ComfyUI frontend 1.24.4 and later.